HeRAMS-WHO/herams-i18n/docs/index.rst

 4. To view the list of health facilities belonging to a specific workspace, click the workspace name.

 .. note:: Access to the list of health facilities requires specific permission.
-If you don't see an |eye| icon (3) next to the workspace name you do not have permission to view the list of health facilities.
+If you don't see an |icon_view| icon (3) next to the workspace name you do not have permission to view the list of health facilities.
 Contact your workspace administrator if you think your permissions need to elevate.

 .. tip:: The number of responses can be higher than the total number of health facilities.
 This indicates that a health facility was assessed multiple times.